Johnson County Court Records

 Kansas Bureau of Investigation (KBI)

-For a formal criminal background check, the Kansas Bureau of Investigation offers the Kansas Criminal History Record Check portal.
-According to the KBI, any individual, company, or organization may obtain a criminal history record for a $30 fee.
-The extent of information released depends on Kansas statutes and the requester’s eligibility.
+If you need a formal criminal background check, the Kansas Bureau of Investigation offers the Kansas Criminal History Record Check portal.
+Any individual, company, or organization may obtain a criminal history record for a $30 fee.
+The extent of information released depends on Kansas statutes and the requester's eligibility.

 The Kansas Department of Corrections also maintains records on individuals under state supervision, including inmates, parolees, and those on post-release supervision.